 Take a walk around your local park and you might even find some free raspberries growing along the property line.
 Once you know the good spots, you can return year after year!
-(Just beware of poison ivy which often likes to share ground with raspberry bushes.)
+(Just beware of which often likes to share ground with raspberry bushes.)

 We also have access to several local orchards, farms and farmers’ markets offering fresh, affordable produce, which keeps our dollars in our wallet rather than overpaying for imported fruits and veggies from the grocery store.